KernelEscape/kernelescape.github.io/privacy_policy.md

 ## General Information

-The **P2P Extension** (hereinafter referred to as the «Extension») is designed to automate P2P arbitrage on the HTX cryptocurrency exchange.
-The Extension uses the user's cookies solely for authentication on HTX and **does not collect, store, or transmit any personal user data**.
+The **P2P Extension** (hereinafter referred to as the «Extension») is designed to automate P2P arbitrage on the cryptocurrency exchange.
+The Extension uses the user's cookies solely for authentication on the cryptocurrency exchange and **does not collect, store, or transmit any personal user data**.

 This Privacy Policy (hereinafter referred to as the «Policy») describes how we collect and use your personal data. «Personal data» in this Policy means any information that can directly or indirectly identify you, whether alone or combined, like your name, email, username, contact details, IP address, device ID, or other online identifiers.
 We fully acknowledge the importance of the above personal data to you and truly appreciate your trust when using Extension services.
 This Policy will be used to inform you how the P2P collects, stores, protects, and shares your data, as well as to clearly define your rights.